-LBJ State Park Is Free
+LBJ State Park is Free to Visit

 Unlike many of our Texas State Parks, LBJ State Park is free to visit.
 The Pedernales River cuts through the park.
-On the north side of the river we found the LBJ Ranch, along with the Texas White House (not free).
+On the north side of the river we found the LBJ Ranch, along with the Texas White House (which is not free).
 On the south side of the river we found a nature walk and Living History Farm.

-If you stop at the Visitors Center on the south side of the river, you can obtain a map of the State Park.
-The map reveals a Living History Farm, trails through wooded areas, trails through wildflowers, and other athletic activities such as tennis, baseball, and swimming.
+If you stop at the visitors center on the south side of the river, you can obtain a map of the state park.
+The map reveals a Living History Farm, trails through wooded areas, trails through wildflowers, and athletic activities such as tennis, baseball, and swimming.
 There are also exhibits as well as a playground for the kids.

-LBJ State Park Is Dog Friendly
+LBJ State Park is Dog Friendly

 If you are looking for dog friendly things to do in Texas, LBJ State Park is one of them.
 Dogs are allowed anywhere inside the park, except for indoors.
-We began at the Visitors Center and headed through a nature trail which spat us out at the Living History Farm.
+We began at the visitors center and headed through a nature trail which spat us out at the Living History Farm.

-The wooded area was very shady and pleasant.
-Even though it was hot outside, we were much more comfortable under cover of the woods.
+The wooded area is pleasant to hike.
+Even though it was hot outside, we were comfortable under cover of the woods.
 In most areas I could see the outer edge, so it’s unlikely to get lost in the woods.
 Upon exiting the woods we found ourselves walking among fields of wildflowers.
-There are benches on which to sit within the fields, although some of them looked to be overrun by flowers.
+There are benches to sit on within the fields, although some of them looked to be overrun by flowers.

 LBJ State Park Contains Great History

 Here in Texas, LBJ is known as one of our greatest Presidents of all time.
 If you spend only a small amount of time here, you will undoubtedly learn some things you did not know.
 What kind of man was LBJ?
-Why is the river known as Pedernales?
+Why is the river called Pedernales?
 What was it like to live life on the farm?
 What kinds of people lived in this area?

-Afterwards, I checked out the Ranch Visitors Center.
-At this Visitors Center you can view historical objects, use the restroom, watch a brief video of LBJ, and purchase tickets to tour the Texas White House.
+At the Ranch Visitors Center you can view historical objects, use the restroom, watch a brief video of LBJ, or purchase tickets to tour the Texas White House.
 I cannot give you any info. on the White House because I did not take the tour.
 I imagine that it’s very retro.